openeventdata/scraper/README.md

 After everything is installed, it's as simple as `python scraper.py`.
 That is assuming, of course, that you wish to use the configuration seen in the `default_config.ini` file.
 If not, just modify that.
-It's only set up to specify the path to the file of URLs and the MongoDB collection that you want to used.
+The config file is currently used to specify the path to the file of URLs, the MongoDB collection that you want to use, and the type of sources used within the scraper.
+The three types of sources are `wire`, `international`, and `local`.
+It is possible to specify any combination of those source types, with the source types separated by commas in the config file.
+For more information on the source types, see the **Contributing** section below.

 The program will run once an hour and will pull from the RSS feeds specified in the URL file.